 The best way to treat a problem is to catch it!
+Preventative care is the key to wellness.

 Preventative medicine is how we best manage any health issue, both short and long term.
 The earlier we spot signs of problems, the quicker we can help keep your pet from getting really sick and suffering.